-- 12. Validation and/or verification commence(s) when the TPE enters into contract for validation and/or verification with the project participant. - 13.
-Validation and verification of the project may be conducted by the same TPE. - 14.
-Validation and verification may be conducted either simultaneously or separately. - 15.
-The TPE selects a competent team to perform the validation and verification of the project. - 16.
-In carrying out its validation and verification work, the TPE: - (a) Follows these Guidelines and integrates its provisions into the TPE's own quality management systems; - (b) Applies the most recent decisions by the Joint Committee; - (c) Assesses the accuracy, conservativeness, relevance, completeness, consistency, and transparency of the information provided by project participants; - (d) Determines whether information provided by the project participants is reliable and credible;1 - (e) Applies consistent validation and verification criteria: - (i) To the requirements of the applicable approved methodology; - (ii) Among projects with similar characteristics such as a similar application of the approved methodology, use of technology, time period or region; - (iii) To expert judgments, over time and among projects.
+- 13. Validation and/or verification commence(s) when the TPE enters into contract for validation and/or verification with the project participant. - 14.
+Validation and verification of the project may be conducted by the same TPE. - 15.
+Validation and verification may be conducted either simultaneously or separately. - 16.
+The TPE selects a competent team to perform the validation and verification of the project. - 17.
+In carrying out its validation and verification work, the TPE: - (a) Follows these Guidelines and integrates its provisions into the TPE's own quality management systems; - (b) Applies the most recent decisions by the Joint Committee; - (c) Confirms the following aspects of the engagement in line with ISO 14064-3:2019: - (i) type and objective: validation / verification; - (ii) scope: boundaries, facilities, physical infrastructure, activities, technologies, processes, GHG source and sink, types of GHG, time period, secondary effects, and reference emissions (baselines); - (iii) criteria: materiality and level of assurance. - (d) Assesses the accuracy, conservativeness, relevance, completeness, consistency, and transparency of the information provided by project participants; - (e) Determines whether information provided by the project participants is reliable and credible;1